Our outpatient clinic for uterine adenomyosis

 Uterine adenomyosis can be treated either by a surgical method (surgical therapy) or by drug treatment (drug therapy).
 The drug therapy is mainly a hormone therapy with analgesics (pain relievers) for menstrual pain.
 The hormone therapy can be effective in patients with uterine endometriosis.
 However, in patients with adenomyosis, few hormone therapies are effective.
 The exception is Danazol therapy, which can be effective on relatively small adenomyosis.
 Therefore, treatment methods such as Lupron or Suprecur which decrease blood female hormone levels may be ineffective; menstrual pain, which is temporarily controlled during the therapy as it induces amenorrhea (cessation of menstruation), will re-appear after the treatment.
 Contraceptive pills are used in some therapies, but these pills will never treat adenomyosis.

 Currently, the standard surgical method for uterine adenomyosis is the removal of the uterus.
 As adenomyosis often develops in patients who have given birth, patients are usually willing to undergo removal of the uterus, which is not a vital organ.
 However, it may occur in women who have never been pregnant.
 Due to the increase in late marriage in women and incidence of adenomyosis itself in Japan, the demand for adenomyosis treatment in women who want to remain fertile has increased significantly.
-Considering this social background and the fact that, as mentioned earlier, there are hardly any drug therapies available for this disease, we have researched and developed enucleation of adenomyosis (removal of the lesion alone, leaving the uterus) for the past ten years.
+Considering this social background and the fact that, as mentioned earlier, there are hardly any drug therapies available for this disease, we have researched and developed enucleation of adenomyosis (removal of the lesion alone, leaving the uterus) from 2002.

 5.Enucleation of uterine adenomyosis